 We Recommend Aisle Period Underwear

 Aisle period underwear can absorb as much as eight tampons, according to the company.
 Aisle’s leak-proof product is comfortable and eliminates the need for uncomfortable pads and liners.
-It comes in a wide assortment of colors, styles, and absorbancy.
+It comes in a wide assortment of colors, styles, and absorbency.

 Washable Cloth Pads and Pantyliners

-Most disposable pads contain a plastic backing, are bleached, and often contain perfumes.
+Most disposable pads contain a plastic backing, are bleached, and often contain fragrance.
 However, there are reusable cloth menstrual pads that can last for years, come in cute patterns, and are more comfortable to use.
-Although they cost more initially (unless you sew them yourself), they can also save a lot of money over time.
+Although they cost more initially (unless you sew them yourself), they can save a lot of money over time.
 In addition, cloth pads make a great backup option with a sponge, disc, or cup or for very light flow days.